 Due to rising demand for healthcare services, employment for healthcare managers is expected to grow by 18% from 2018 to 2028, adding as many as 72,000 new jobs, according to the Bureau of Labor Statistics (BLS).
 The occupation also offers a competitive salary – the annual average is $99,730, and the top 10% earn more than $182,600, according to BLS.

-Once you earn a bachelor’s degree in healthcare management, your next step to advance your career could be to earn an industry-recognized certification.
+Once you earn a bachelor’s degree in healthcare administration, your next step to advance your career could be to earn an industry-recognized certification.
 Learn more about certification options for healthcare managers and how they can help you reach your career goals.

 Why should I earn a certification in healthcare management?